 In May, we booked a summer house stay in Rågeleje, just north of Copenhagen.
 It’s an area we wanted to explore but needs the use of a car, so we saved it for a special trip to celebrate our daughter’s second birthday.
 Copenhagen’s public transport is brilliant but if you want to explore a bit further out of the city, it is much easier and quicker to hire a car.
 You won’t be disappointed by venturing to north Zealand, as there are stunning beaches, it’s great for walking and has a huge range of summer houses you can book.
 If we’d have had time, we would have added in a trip to Fredensborg Castle and Frederiksborg Castle and the beach town Hornbæk – all places that come highly recommended.

 So Rågeleje is a charming little seaside town at the top of Zealand with a beautiful beach and heather hills.
 It took around 45 minutes to drive there from Østerbro, Copenhagen.

 The timing of this holiday could not have fallen more perfectly.
 We had just come out of Denmark’s first lockdown from the coronavirus.
 We had spent the last eight weeks at home, not having much social contact and looking after the girls while juggling work.

 Just driving in a car out of Copenhagen feels like a holiday when you don’t usually travel that way, but to do so after a lockdown felt like freedom!

-We booked this getaway with some close expat friends who have two children Lydia and Sofia’s ages and the joy it brought all of us, to be together after so long apart, was just amazing.
+We booked this getaway with some close expat friends who have two children at similar ages to ours and the joy it brought us all, to be together after so long apart, was just amazing.
 At that point in the restrictions, you could socialise in groups of no more than ten and summer house stays were allowed.